 Edinburgh Black History Walking Tour

-Lisa Williams, founder of the Edinburgh Caribbean Association and Honorary Fellow in the department of History, Classics and Archaeology at the University of Edinburgh discusses the links between Scotland, Africa and Caribbean during this 2-hour walking tour.
+Lisa Williams, founder of the Edinburgh Caribbean Association and Honorary Fellow in the Department of History, Classics and Archaeology at the University of Edinburgh, discusses the links between Scotland, Africa and the Caribbean during this 2-hour walking tour.

 Learn About Craft Beer in Scotland

-While the focus of the tour is beer, non-beer drinkers also enjoy it.
+While the tour’s focus is beer, non-beer drinkers also enjoy it.